addap/hazel/README.md

 # Hazel - A Separation Logic for Effect Handlers

 This repository formalizes in Coq the contents of the homonym paper.
+To build the project, please follow the instructions in the file [INSTALL.md](INSTALL.md).
 To browse the project, please take a look at the list of theories below.

 ## Preliminaries